lanylow/rbxfpsunlocker-osx/README.md

 # Usage
 1. Download the latest release from https://github.com/lanylow/rbxfpsunlocker-osx/releases
-2. Extract `rbxfpsunlocker.zip` by double clicking on it.
+2. Extract `rbxfpsunlocker.zip` by double clicking on it if Safari doesn't automatically extract it for you.
-3. Select `rbxfpsunlocker` in Finder and right click and press `Get Info`.
+3. Locate `rbxfpsunlocker` in Finder in your downloads and right click and press `Get Info`.
 4. Copy all text after where it says `Where: `.
 5. Open Terminal and write the following command.
 Replace the placeholder path with the path you copy from Finder.
 ```